A Day in the life of a Drayman

 Want to really see a day in the life of a drayman?
 Check out this video our friend, Luigi shared.

-If you have any comments or questions, don’t hesitate to contact our team or email me directly at email@example.com.
+If you have any comments or questions, don’t hesitate to contact our team at firstname.lastname@example.org.
 Thank you to our many drayage partners!